magjac/d3-graphviz/README.md

     .transition(t)
     .renderDot('digraph {a -> b}');
 ```

+A transition is scheduled when it is created.
+The above example will schedule the transition *before* the layout is computed, i.e. synchronously.
+But if, instead, a transition factory is used, the transition will be scheduled *after* the layout is computed, i.e. asynchronously.

 <b>NOTE:</b> Transitions should be named if zooming is enabled.
 Transitions using the null name [will be interrupted](https://github.com/d3/d3-zoom/issues/110) by the [zoom behavior](https://github.com/d3/d3-zoom), causing the graph to be rendered incorrectly.